 Increased consideration for biological diversity must be profitable.
 Not only for nature but also for business.
 Now Svemin, as the first industry organization, is launching a roadmap for how to do it.– Biological diversity is a pre-requisite both for us as humans and for our mining operations, says Linda Bjurholt, environmental manager at LKAB.
 Developing this roadmap is a very important step towards preserving and increasing biodiversity in our immediate areas.

 LKAB, together with SveMin’s working group for Nature and the consulting company Ecogain, has developed a roadmap for increased biodiversity in the mining and minerals industry.
 The project is called Mining with Nature and work on the roadmap has been ongoing during 2020.
-The results were launched during SveMin’s Autumn Meeting on 17 november 2020 and can be downloaded here.
+The results were launched during SveMin’s Autumn Meeting on 17 november 2020.

 For anyone interested in hearing more there will be a seminar on Mining with Nature on 13 january 2021.